-The minimum (self-reported) revenue decline to qualify for the scheme was 20 percent in March and 30 percent in April and May.
-For businesses that were closed by the authorities as part of the social distancing measures (such as hairdressers), the compensation constituted 90 percent of the revenue loss times the unavoidable fixed costs.
-For instance, if a firm had unavoidable fixed costs of NOK 1 million in March and experienced a revenue drop of 70 percent due to government closure in March, it would receive NOK 630,000 in compensation for March, as 70% · 90% = 63%.
+The minimum (self-reported) revenue decline to qualify for the scheme was 20% in March and 30% in April and May.
+For businesses that were closed down by the authorities as part of the social distancing measures (such as hairdressers), the compensation constituted 90% of the revenue loss times the unavoidable fixed costs.
+For instance, if a firm had unavoidable fixed costs of NOK 1 Million in March and experienced a revenue drop of 70% due to government closure in March, it would receive NOK 630,000 in compensation for March, as $70\% \cdot 90\% = 63\%$.

-Businesses that were not closed by the authorities were compensated at a lower rate, 80 percent, and the unavoidable fixed costs were also adjusted by a standard deduction.
-The minimum payable cash support was NOK 5,000, and the maximum payable cash support was NOK 80 million.
-For any calculated cash support above NOK 30 million, only 50 percent of the amount exceeding this threshold would be paid.
+Businesses that were not closed down by the authorities were compensated at a lower rate, 80%, and the unavoidable fixed costs were also adjusted by a standard deduction.6

+The minimum payable cash support was NOK 5,000, and the maximum payable cash support was NOK 80 Million.
+For any calculated cash support above NOK 30 million, only 50% of the amount exceeding this threshold would be paid out.

-C. U.S. Paycheck Protection Program
+2.3 U.S. Paycheck Protection Program

-The business support package for small businesses implemented in the United States was structured quite differently than the one in Norway.
-Naturally, U.S. firms can also reduce their labor costs by laying off workers.
-But in the absence of an easily accessible temporary layoff scheme, this is likely to have more adverse consequences for retaining firm-employee linkages.
-One of the objectives of the U.S. CARES Act, enacted on March 27 and subsequently extended, was to help firms in preserving employment.
+The business support package for small businesses implemented in the US was structured quite differently than the one in Norway.
+Naturally, US firms also can reduce their labor costs by laying off workers.
+But in the absence of easily accessible temporary layoff scheme, this is likely to have more adverse consequences for retaining firm-employee linkages.
+One of layoffs, including Denmark, Sweden, the Netherlands, France, Germany, Italy, UK, US.
+See Bennedsen et al. (2020) for a more thorough description of the various schemes.